BDC Hamburger Icon

 Regardless of how well you think you know your employees, you can’t truly know their thoughts or feelings without asking.

 Sit down and discuss the company’s workplace culture with everyone in the organization.
 Ask them what they’d change, what they like and what they feel holds them back from accomplishing more.
-This listening exercise shows employees that you care and provides valuable insights into what’s happening on the ground level.
+This listening exercise shows employees you care and provides valuable insights into what’s happening on the ground level.

 TipBottom line